 The Service-Learning Research Excellence Award recognizes UGA faculty for excellence in research and scholarship related to or resulting from academic service-learning.
 This award, established in 2011, carries a $2,500 faculty development award.

 UGA faculty members in any career track are eligible to apply.

 Nominations by deans and department heads, faculty colleagues, or self-nominations are accepted.
-Nomination/application packets should follow the stated guidelines (attached below) and be assembled into a single PDF for submission.
+Nomination/application packets should follow the stated guidelines (available below during Fall semester) and be assembled into a single PDF for submission.

 Previous recipients of the Service-Learning Research Excellence Award